Christian1984/modern-react-with-redux-course/README.md

 - use concurrently to spin up frontend and backend with one command
 - the vscode extension REST client can consume http-files and send requests directly from here.
 - the `classnames` npm library allows for conditionally joining classnames. nice!
+- use `React.ComponentPropsWithoutRef<"button">` (for example) to inherit the properties of a native component (see project 7, Button.tsx for an example)